 Starting February 3rd, work will begin to improve safety features along Picture Rocks Road, Sandario Road and Kinney Road.
 Work may cause delays up to 30 minutes and the work is scheduled to continue into March.
 More »

 Special Use Permits

 Saguaro National Park is home to many beautiful landscapes which make it a popular place for weddings and special events.
-Most special events and activities held in the park require a special use permit, issued only after the National Park Service (NPS) determines that the activity will not cause derogation of the park's resources or values, visitor experience, or the purpose for which the park was established.
+Most special events and activities held in the park require a special use permit, issued only after the National Park Service (NPS) determines that the activity will not cause degradation of the park's valuable resources, visitor experience, or the purpose for which the park was established.